 Mr. Ahkmerov graduated from the Moscow Institute of Management in 1989, Wharton Business School in 1995, and Lauder Institute of Business and International Relations, also in 1995.
 From 1995 through 2002 Mr. Akhmerov worked at Bain & Company as consultant, Sputnik Group as partner and after graduation from Wharton Business School, Mr. Akhmerov joined the Boston office of Bain & Company.
 In 1998 Mr. Akhmerov worked at TNK as First Vice President.
 From 2004 until 2006 he served as CFO of Renova Group.
-He has served as Chief Executive Officer of Avelar Energy Group since 2007.
+He has served as Chief Executive Officer of Avelar Energy Group since 2007 to July 2014.
+Mr. Ahkmerov currently holds the position of CEO of Hevel LLC.
+Mr Ahkmerov resigned on the 16 December 2014.